MESH-Model/MESH_Project_Baker_Creek/ReadMe.md

 - Holds the MESH code used for running the mode
   - MESH_Code.r1024 was used for Scenarios 1, 2, and 3 of the modelling project
   - r1552_mod was used for Scenarios 1-P and 2-P
-  - No modifications were made to the code beyond their versions
+  - No modifications were made to the code

 ### Ostrich
 - This folder contains a copy of the Ostrich program (uncompiled).